Proposed Order (General)

 Filed by an attorney to formally enter a case.
 Tells the court and all parties that an attorney is now representing someone in the proceeding.

-Get a free consultation — we'll walk you through the process, the timeline, and what documents you need.
+Schedule a 15-minute call.
+We'll walk you through the process, the timeline, and what documents you need.

-Not legal advice — estate property advisory and court filing guidance.
+Not legal advice.
+Estate property advisory and document preparation.